smithy-lang/smithy/docs/source-2.0/aws/aws-iam.rst

     * - externalDocumentation
       - ``string``
       - A valid URL that defines more information about the condition key.
+    * - relativeDocumentation
+      - ``string``
+      - A relative URL path that defines more information about the condition key within a set of IAM-related documentation.

 .. code-block:: smithy